 Removing the background from a photograph can be a really tricky task, particularly if the subject you want to cut out has lots of hair, or if the background is exceedingly complex.
 Here, we take you through the process of removing a background from an image to help you overcome that challenge.

-Once you've chosen the image you want to remove the background from and opened it in Photoshop, use the slideshow controls above and right to follow the remaining steps in the tutorial.
+Once you've chosen the image you want to remove the background from and opened it in Photoshop, you can move on to the first step.

 Time to complete

 Login / Signup here to download this tutorial's project files (it’s free!)

 Now, you'll need to make a selection.
 To make a selection there are various tools you can use, but for beginners, the easiest tools to use are the Quick Selection Tool and the Magic Wand Tool.
 There's also the Lasso tool, which can be more accurate but also take longer to use.

 I'll first show you how to use the Quick Selection tool, then I'll demonstrate the Magic Wand tool, and finally we'll use the Lasso tool.
 Sometimes a combination of all three selection tools can be most effective.

 First choose the Quick Selection tool as shown and then move on to the next step to find out how to use it.